 Labour is free for staff (although not for students), as long as you use the bike to travel to and from work or on University business, and you must show your University card.
 You will need to pay at the point of service for any parts your bike needs, but your mobile mechanic will give you a quote before undertaking any work.

-The mobile mechanic is only able to repair a limited number of bicycles in each session on a first-come-first-served basis, subject to availability.
+The mobile mechanic can only repair a limited number of bicycles in each session on a first-come-first-served basis, subject to availability.